Vitamin C

 • Reduces the severity of cold symptoms by 13%

-WHAT IS VITAMIN C FOR?
+WHAT IS VITAMIN C USED FOR?

-Vitamin C is one of the most powerful antioxidants in the human body.
+Vitamin C is one of the most potent antioxidants in the human body.
 It neutralizes free radicals by donating electrons, protecting cells and tissues from oxidative damage that can lead to premature aging and various chronic diseases.

-• Promotes wound healing
+• Promotes Wound Healing

-• Strengthens the immune system
+• Strengthens the Immune System

-DID YOU KNOW THAT...
+DID YOU KNOW...

 Unlike many animals, humans cannot synthesize vitamin C on their own.
-This is due to a genetic mutation that deactivated the gene needed to produce this vitamin, forcing us to obtain it exclusively from our diet.
+This is due to a genetic mutation that deactivated the gene necessary to produce this vitamin, forcing us to obtain it exclusively from our diet.

 Vitamin C is not stored in large quantities in the body, as it is water-soluble.
 Any excess is eliminated through urine, so it is important to consume it regularly to maintain adequate levels.